foxwallet/hc.foxwallet.com/docs/create-wallet.md

 # Create & Import Wallet

-Read and check the “Fox Wallet terms” first after opening the wallet.
+Read and check the “FoxWallet terms” first after opening the wallet.

 Click “Create wallet”, and set the “Wallet name”, “Password” and “Password reminder” according to the prompts on the page.